AKA Millie Nampitjinpa, Mirlkitjungu

 Millie’s record price was set by Lawson~Menzies in November 2005 when Yapparoo 1994 sold for $21,600.
 This work was also juxtaposed in the auction catalogue with a work by her husband Tommy that achieved his fourth highest price at auction.
 Looking at these two works together provides a fascinating insight into the art and lives of two closely wedded artists.

-While Millie Skeen’s clearance rate is relatively low her sales are dominated by works of high value.
-It jumped from 58% to 62% during 2008 and rests there still, however, while one particular painting achieved her tenth highest result her career average price dropped from $9,605 to $9,117.
-It now rests at $8.170.
-Of the 18 that have sold, four have achieved more than $15,000 and another two more than $10,000.
-Sotheby’s have sold seven for $48,990 while Lawson~Menzies have sold four for $55,200.
-Christie's have offered only one but this was the artist’s second highest result at $19,120.
-Deutscher and Hackett sold their first work by the artist in 2009 fetching a decent $9,000 for Untitled 1993.
+While Millie Skeen’s clearance rate is relatively low, her sales are dominated by works of high value.
+It jumped from 58% to 62% during 2008, however, while one particular painting achieved her tenth highest result her career average price dropped from $9,605 to $9,117.
 She is definitely a painter to keep an eye on.
 Collectors should take particular interest in her works created between 1991 and 1994 as these can only increase in interest and value over the years to come.

 While Millie’s early works employ the characteristically dark autumnal palette of Balgo paintings created between 1985 and 1989 she was one of the leaders of the movement amongst the female artists to adopt the brighter colours afforded by the broader range of student acrylics supplied to the artists thereafter.
 Her works were accomplished and distinguishable by the time Balgo held its first exhibition at the Art Gallery of Western Australia in 1989 and featured in Balgo’s first commercial exhibitions in 1990 at the Dreamtime Gallery in Broad beach, Queensland, and 1991, when Coo-ee Aboriginal Art Gallery launched the Balgo artists in Sydney with the exhibition Warlayirti Artists Homelands.

-Tommy and Millie Skeen painted relatively prolifically until 1996 after which each became more and more infirm and their creative output began to decline markedly.
+Tommy and Millie Skeen painted relatively prolifically until 1996 after which both became increasingly infirm and their creative output began to decline markedly.
 While all of the senior women artists at Balgo Hills during the early 1990’s painted identifiably distinguishable work, Millie’s art exemplifies the verve and pride with which these women took to painting, thereby creating a distinctive art movement.
 Her works stand out for both the beauty of their realization, and the intimacy of their execution, as exemplars for future generations of Balgo women to emulate.

 Morphy, H Smith, Boles & Watson, C. 1999. in Art From the Land, dialogues with the Kluge-Ruhe Collection of Australian Aboriginal Art.
 America.
 University of Virginia.